nitinkc/git-multiRepo/README.md

 git remote set-url --add --push both https://github.com/nitinkc/git-tests.git git remote set-url --add --push both https://nitinc@bitbucket.org/nitinc/git-tests-bb.git
 ```
 if remote add for the second url gives error, add the entry manually into `gitconfig`.
+If not added, then also, the `--push`
+switch of `remote set-url` takes care of pushing the code into both the repo. the only difference will be in pulling the code.
+The code
+will be pulled on;y from the repo thats `remote add` first.

 ```editorconfig
 [remote "both"]